davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported on IA-64 targets:

 syscall_linkage

+  .. index:: syscall_linkage function attribute, IA-64

-  ``syscall_linkage`` function attribute, IA-64This attribute is used to modify the IA-64 calling convention by marking all input registers as live at all function exits.
+  This attribute is used to modify the IA-64 calling convention by marking all input registers as live at all function exits.
 This makes it possible to restart a system call after an interrupt without having to save/restore the input registers.
 This also prevents kernel data from leaking into application code.

 version_id

+  .. index:: version_id function attribute, IA-64

-  ``version_id`` function attribute, IA-64This IA-64 HP-UX attribute, attached to a global variable or function, renames a symbol to contain a version string, thus allowing for function level versioning.
+  This IA-64 HP-UX attribute, attached to a global variable or function, renames a symbol to contain a version string, thus allowing for function level versioning.
 HP-UX system header files may use function level versioning for some system calls.